 - blood and pus seeping from the wound site

-- a foul smell coming from the wound
+- a foul odor coming from the wound

-You can prevent recurrence of pilonidal sinus by washing the area on a daily basis with a mild soap, making sure all soap is removed, keeping the area completely dry, and avoiding sitting for long periods.
+You can prevent recurrence of PNS by washing the area on a daily basis with a mild soap, making sure all soap is removed, keeping the area completely dry, and avoiding sitting for long periods.